February! Already!

-So let's start!
+So, let's start!
 I chose two things for February.
-The first two weeks of this month will be dedicated to making basic stocks and broths and some soup add-ins and the two following will be full of oranges. 🙂
+The first two weeks of this month will be dedicated to making basic stocks and broths and some soup add-ins, and the following two weeks will be full of oranges. 🙂

-But now I know a broth is the liquid obtained when cooking vegetables or/and meat in water, for a quite short period of time, something between 45 minutes and about 2 hours.
-The result will be a light liquid, which can be used as a basis for soups including other ingredients.
+A broth is the liquid obtained when cooking vegetables or meat in water for a short period of time, between 45 minutes and about 2 hours.
+The result is a light liquid that can be used as a basis for soups, including other ingredients.

-A stock is the liquid obtained when cooking vegetables and bones with some meat on them for a longer period of time, something between 4 and 6 hours.
-This is the version I make most of the times, usually with chicken and sometimes with beef.
-The result is a very flavorful liquid, which can also be used as a base for soups but also for gravies.
-The stock jellies when chilled and this is due to the extraction of the collagen from the bones and the connective tissues.
+Stock is the liquid obtained when cooking vegetables and bones with some meat for a longer period of time, something between 4 and 6 hours.
+This is the version I make most of the time, usually with chicken and sometimes with beef.
+The result is a very flavorful liquid that can also be used as a base for soups and gravies.
+The stock jellies when chilled, and this is due to the extraction of the collagen from the bones and the connective tissues.

-You can add just about anything in the finished broth: vegetables and noodles and all sorts of dumplings.
-For today I chose these hazelnut dumplings/balls made with ground hazelnuts and dried breadcrumbs.
-They are a perfect choice for a fancier first course soup, I would say, at least this is how I mostly serve them.
+You can add just about anything to the finished broth: vegetables, noodles, and all sorts of dumplings.
+For today, I chose these hazelnut dumplings/balls made with ground hazelnuts and dried breadcrumbs.
+They are a perfect choice for a fancier first-course soup, I would say, at least this is how I mostly serve them.

 Ingredients